 The 85% Rule That Changed How Airlines Fill Seats

-Before 2019, an 85% load factor—the percentage of available seats filled with paying passengers—was considered ambitious for most airlines.
-Today, that figure represents the new baseline, fundamentally changing how airlines operate, price tickets, and design schedules.
+Before 2019, hitting an 85% load factor — the percentage of available seats with paying passengers in them — was considered a stretch goal for most airlines.
+Now?
+It’s the new floor.
+That shift has fundamentally changed how carriers operate, price tickets, and design their entire schedule.

 Understanding Load Factor